 In 2012 Mike Demicco was elected to represent the 21st Assembly District of Farmington and Unionville in the General Assembly.
-Mike is House Chair of the Environment Committee and a member of the Public Health and Energy & Technology committees.
+Mike serves on the Environment Committee, the Public Health Committee, and the Energy & Technology Committee.

 Prior to becoming a state representative, Mike worked at the Legislature's Public Safety & Security Committee and served on the Farmington Town Council.
 He also worked in the Commerce Committee, the Blue Ribbon Commission on Municipal Opportunities and Regional Efficiencies, and the Task Force on Law Enforcement’s Response to Family Violence.